sendinblue/APIv3-csharp-library/docs/SMTPApi.md

             var email = email_example;  // string | Mandatory if templateId and messageId are not passed in query filters.
 Email address to which transactional email has been sent. (optional) var templateId = 789;  // long? | Mandatory if email and messageId are not passed in query filters.
 Id of the template that was used to compose transactional email. (optional) var messageId = messageId_example;  // string | Mandatory if templateId and email are not passed in query filters.
-Message ID of the transactional email sent. (optional) var startDate = startDate_example;  // string | Mandatory if endDate is used.
+Message ID of the transactional email sent. (optional) var startDate = 2013-10-20;  // DateTime? | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) from which you want to fetch the list.
 Maximum time period that can be selected is one month. (optional) var endDate = 2013-10-20;  // DateTime? | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) till which you want to fetch the list.
 Maximum time period that can be selected is one month. (optional)

             try